-This feature is only available to full admins.
-Admins with limited access will not be able to perform this function.
+This feature is only available to Association Admins.
+Limited Association Admins will not be able to perform this function.

-Pay special attention to group conditions prior to updating your group's Expiration Date or Type to ensure that it consists of only the members you'd like to update.
+Pay special attention to group conditions prior to updating a group's Expiration Date or Type to ensure that it consists of only the correct records to be updated.

 Once the steps below are completed, the change is not instantaneous - it's queued as a process that may take a few minutes to several hours to complete, dependent on the size of the group.
 The status will be shown on the group member list.

-If you're not 100% sure that this feature would apply to your particular use case, please do not hesitate to reach out to the Novi team via Intercom prior to using the feature.
+Unsure if this feature would apply to a particular use case?
+Please do not hesitate to reach out to the Novi team via email or in Intercom (the "blue bubble") prior to using the feature.

 Update Expiration Dates

-Once you're certain that a bulk update is the way to go, follow the steps below.
+Once it is confirmed that a bulk update is the best next step, follow the steps below.

-1. Go to the Groups section in the admin and create a new group consisting of the members whose expiration dates you would like to update.
+1. Go to the Groups section on the backend and create a new group consisting of the records whose expiration dates are to be updated.

 2. After saving and closing the new group modal, find the group in the list and click on the name of the group to open the details/settings.